-Based on the management accounting presented to the main operational decision-maker (i.e. the Management Board of the Parent Company), the Company identified five basic accounting segments:
+Based on the management accounting presented to the main operational decision-maker (i.e. the Management Board), the Company identified three basic accounting segments:

-- domestic building construction which includes public utilities and renewable energy (RES) facilities,

-- · residential/commercial buildings in foreign countries,
+- · residential/commercial buildings at home, - · residential/commercial buildings in foreign countries, - · other segments.

-- industrial construction at home.

-- water engineering,

-- other segments.

 The operations were broken down into individual segments by classifying the significance of operations into the segment.
 Such a breakdown corresponds to the distribution of the main risks and returns on expenses incurred.